ni/instrumentstudio-plugins/csharp/docs/Creating A CSharp Plugin.md

 [assembly: ParticipatesInComposition]
 ```

-Run `dotnet build` to ensure the plugin project is buildable at this point.
+Run `dotnet build` to ensure the plug-in project is buildable at this point.

 ## Implement the `PanelPlugin` Class

 Create a new class in the project that inherits from `PanelPlugin`.
 This is the central class for
-the plugin and an instance of it will be returned from the `IPanelPluginFactory` class in the next step.
+the plug-in and an instance of it will be returned from the `IPanelPluginFactory` class in the next step.
-The `PanelContent` property represents the main UI for your plugin.
+The `PanelContent` property represents the main UI for your plug-in.
 It can be any WPF [`FrameworkElement`](https://docs.microsoft.com/en-us/dotnet/api/system.windows.frameworkelement?view=windowsdesktop-6.0) - in this example,
-we are simply returning a `TextBlock` as the minimal user interface element of our plugin.
+we are simply returning a `TextBlock` as the minimal user interface element of our plug-in.

 ```csharp
 using NationalInstruments.InstrumentFramework.Plugins;